 Did you know that there is a difference between stress and anxiety?
-While both can be triggered by the same things and can let the body know something isn’t quite right, anxiety has the added component of a sense of fear.
+While both can be triggered by the same things and lets the body know something isn’t quite right, anxiety has the added component of the sense of fear.
 When anxiety occurs frequently, it can interfere with everyday life and can become a problem.

 There are six major types of anxiety disorders:

 - Generalized anxiety disorder (GAD): constant worries and fears distract you from your day-to-day activities, or you’re troubled by a persistent feeling that something bad is going to happen.
 You feel anxious nearly all of the time, though you may not even know why.

 - Panic disorder: characterized by repeated, unexpected panic attacks, as well as fear of experiencing another episode.